Extendability of automorphisms of K3 surfaces: Introduction

 \subsection{Acknowledgments}

-I thank Keiji Oguiso for the interesting question, from which this work arose.
-I thank H\'el\`ene Esnault, Christian Liedtke, Yuji Odaka, Nicholas Shepherd-Barron for their helpful comments.
+I thank Keiji Oguiso for the interesting question on extendability of automorphism groups, from which this work arose.
+I thank H\'el\`ene Esnault, Christian Liedtke, Yuji Odaka, and Nicholas Shepherd-Barron for their helpful comments.
 I appreciate the kind hospitality of Institut de Math\'ematiques de Jussieu-Paris Rive Gauche where a large part of this work was done.
-This work was supported by JSPS Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers, and by JSPS KAKENHI Grant Number 15H05738 and 16K17560.